Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Eight semester hours of Physics

-Admissions Statistics:Heritage’s most recent entering class had an average science GPA of 3.59 and an average overall GPA of 3.68.
-The average MCAT score was 510.
-Their acceptance rate is approximately 7%.
+Admissions Statistics:Heritage’s most recent entering class had a median science GPA of 3.59 and a median overall GPA of 3.68.
+The median MCAT score is 504.
+The acceptance rate is approximately 5%.

 21. Oklahoma State University Center for Health Sciences College of Osteopathic Medicine (OSU-COM)